 About Liz Coleman

-Liz is a freelance writer with a focus on pets and their fur-covered folk.
-She’s also a professional member of the Cat Writer’s Association, and her work appears in several pet-related publications.
+Liz is a professional member of the Cat Writer’s Association, and her work appears in several pet-related publications.
 Liz shares her home in Western New York with two cats, two birds, and (arguably) too many plants.